riedel-gabriela/Riedel-Gabriela/README.md

 [![linkedin](https://img.shields.io/badge/-linkedin-0E76A8)](https://www.linkedin.com/in/riedel-gabriela)
 ## Hello and welcome!
-### I'm a fullstack developer who used to be a dentist 😅
+I'm a fullstack developer who used to be a dentist 😅
-Let's talk about coding!

 ### Take a Look: